 Chinese Medicine treatment principles here would focus on Stimulating the Kidneys addressing activity levels and nourishing Blood and Jing.
 Natural herbal supplements that support these functions include: Tao Hong Si Wu Tang and Blood Maintenance

 There is a wealth of research to demonstrate that Chinese Medicine can support female fertility and balance levels of AMH and FSH.
 There are a number of possible mechanisms for this including:

-Acupuncture, a kind of traditional Chinese medicine, is becoming increasingly popular for its ability to improve reproductive results.
-It has been shown to help women with decreased ovarian reserve (DOR) or premature ovarian insufficiency (POI) improve their ovarian reserve.
+Acupuncture, a traditional Chinese medicine treatment method has becoming increasingly popular for its ability to improve low ovarian reserve and improve reproductive results.
+It has been shown to help women with decreased or diminishing ovarian reserve (DOR) or premature ovarian insufficiency (POI) improve their ovarian reserve.

 Cupping is an affordable treatment of low AMH, it involves placing cups on the skin to create suction.
 The suction may facilitate healing with blood flow and the movement of energy or Qi in the body.
 Cupping helps balance Yin and Yang, or the negative and positive, within the body.
 Restoring balance between these two extremes is thought to help with the body’s resistance to pathogens as well as its ability to increase blood flow and reduce pain.
 It increases blood circulation to the area where the cups are placed which may relieve muscle tension, improve overall blood flow and promote cell repair.

 There are a number of safe and natural herbal remedies that are effective in improving AMH and FSH levels, improving ovulation and egg quality and regulating the menstrual cycle.